-The Conservatory for the Arts at Sandy Lane Elementary emphasizes hands-on learning in visual and performing arts as well as arts integration in the general education.
-Project Based Learning (PBL) through Arts Integration enhances collaboration, creativity and communication.
+The Conservatory for the Arts at Sandy Lane Elementary emphasizes hands-on learning in visual and performing arts as well as arts integration in general education.
+Project-Based Learning (PBL) through Arts Integration enhances collaboration, creativity, and communication.
 PBL gives students a voice and a choice.
 As a result, students develop deep content knowledge as well as critical thinking, creativity, and communication skills in the context of doing an authentic, meaningful project.
 Please go to our Academics Section for more photos of our Arts Integration Projects.

 3rd Grade Arts Integration ~ The Underground Railroad and Harriet Tubman

 1) A student involved in the arts is four times more likely to be recognized for academic achievement.

 2) Students with high arts participation and low socioeconomic status have a 4 percent dropout rate—five times lower than their low socioeconomic status peers.